 I’m deeply lost.
 I understand nothing.
-What what ?
-Please answer ALL my questions !
+Please answer ALL my questions!

 Nowhere is often described as a festival or as an arts event, but it can be many things.
 Based on the principles of radical self-expression, radical self-reliance, no commerce, participation and leave no trace, it’s what the participants (sometimes called No-oners or Nobodies) make of it.

 No. Nowhere is an official Burning Man regional event and is based on very similar principles, but there are plenty of differences.
 Nowhere is far smaller, with around 4000 participants (though growing every year) compared with 70,000 at Burning Man.
 Located in Spain, the majority of participants (although by no means all) are based in Europe, creating a more diverse cultural atmosphere.
 That said, there is a lot of community crossover between the two events, and both are often referred to as ‘home’ by their participants.

 Nowhere is in a beautiful location in the Spanish desert, between Zaragoza and Barcelona.
 From site, it’s 12km down gravel roads to the nearest village and 19km to the nearest station, but we send detailed directions out in the survival guide.
 You can use the getting there section and the forums to arrange transport and ride shares.